clintonboys/clintonboys.github.io/_posts/2016-08-31-cricket-scoreboards-1.md

             else:

+                # If, in the fourth innings, the team batting second surpasses the team batting first's total, the team batting second wins.

                 if second_team_total > first_team_total:
                     self._is_over = True
                     return 'Team B won by ' + str(10 - self._scorecard[3][0]) + ' wickets.'
 ```

+**The player class**

+A player